ricopie/CodeIgniter4-HMVC/README.md

 Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

+## Running HMVC Modules

+First, we setting Welcome Module as default or testing.
+Open your Command Prompt or git bash on windows, or terminal on linux type `php spark serve` to start CodeIgniter development server, go to browser visit `localhost:8080/welcome` to visit welcome modules.
+That's it!

 ## Important Change with index.php

 `index.php` is no longer in the root of the project!
 It has been moved inside the *public* folder,